killerducky/killerducky.github.io/shogi/lishogi_pieces.md

 ### Portella_cz
 ![](media/lishogi_sets/portella_cz.png)
-  * [Link](https://userstyles.org/styles/241246/portella-cz) to this custom chrome plugin by ShogiExplained
+  * [Link](https://userstyles.world/style/5141/portella-cz-for-lishogi-org) to this CSS plugin by ShogiExplained
   * \+ Beautiful version of Shogi_cz
-  * \- Requires third party Chrome plugin
+  * \- Requires third party browser plugin

 ## Beginner sets without Kanji
 * Some of these are good, but the big drawback is you don't have an easy transition to traditional Kanji